 Have you been dealing with a catastrophic injury caused by the negligence of another?
 Are you considering your legal options?
 If so, a personal injury lawyer in Kentucky may be able to help.

 Accidents happen, but when they do, the person or persons who are responsible for causing them shouldn’t get away with it, leaving you to pick up the pieces after their mistakes.
 We understand that the thought of filing a lawsuit can be intimidating, and you may be reluctant to sue in the first place.

 Fortunately, when you work with a regarded Kentucky personal injury lawyer at Wilt & Thompson, PLLC, you’ll have a team of attorneys making your best interests our top priority.
 If we take on your case, you can be sure that we will do everything possible to obtain full repayment of your losses so you can put this traumatizing experience behind you.

-When to Pursue a Civil Claim in Kentucky
+When to Pursue a Personal Injury Claim in Kentucky

 Many injury victims refrain from filing a lawsuit after they’ve been injured because they don’t know if they have a case.
 They don’t want to waste their time further by going to court, only to lose.
 If this sounds like what you’re going through, you are likely wondering how to know when you should pursue a claim in Kentucky.

 The good news is that the ability to file an injury claim is actually fairly simple.
 Ask yourself, “Could someone else be to blame for my injuries?”
 If the answer is yes, then you should consider consulting with a Kentucky attorney about the details of your case.

 Our firm proudly represents individuals in Kentucky who have endured serious injuries in a number of different types of incidents, including: